chinamike65/hugo-tuolesi/content/book4/book4en.md

 Tibetan Buddhism Bodhisattva Precepts,

-(1) Self-praise and destroy him in order to gain the offerings and respect of others.
+(1) Praising oneself or belittling others due to attachment to receiving material offerings, praise and respect.

 If a person often praises himself, he will easily lie, and also, it will damage other merits, and even go crazy.
 Therefore, self-praise has become a commandment.

 The reason to destroy him is to gain support and respect from him and others.
 However, if you fabricate someone else's fault and make him bear his sins, it is also called destroying him, such as wrongfully accusing others of breaking precepts.

 This kind of self-praise done in order to gain the offerings and respect of others, and destroying others, is a serious breach of the bodhisattva precepts, and a general degree is not considered a breach of precepts.

+(2) Not giving material aid or (due to miserliness) not teaching the Dharma to those who are suffering and without a protector.

-(2) If you do not give gifts, you know that the other party is helpless and needs help, but because of stinginess or other reasons, you do not give dharma or wealth, even if you break this precept.
+If you do not give gifts, you know that the other party is helpless and needs help, but because of stinginess or other reasons, you do not give dharma or wealth, even if you break this precept.

 If it is because of lack of time and other reasons, it is not considered a fundamental precept for breaking this precept.

+(3) Not listening to others' apologies or striking others.

-(3) Do not listen to repentance.
-For some reason, when the other party repents and apologizes, those who take the Bodhisattva precepts must understand.
+Those who take the Bodhisattva precepts must understand.

-If you do not forgive because you hold grudges, you are breaking this precept.
+If you do not forgive because you hold a grudge, you are breaking this precept.

 If you don't hold grudges, just for the sake of face, etc., you don't have to violate this precept.

-(4) Abandoning the Mahayana teachings and abandoning the Mahayana expedient and wisdom of the perfect harmony method, even if you violate this precept.
+(4) Abandoning the Mahayana by saying that Mahayana texts are not the words of Buddha or teaching what appears to be the Dharma but is not.

 A single method of abandoning Mahayana expedients or wisdom is not counted, and this precept is violated.

-(5) To seize the wealth of the Three Jewels is to seize the wealth of the Three Jewels of Buddha, Dharma and Sangha.
+(5) Taking things belonging to the Buddha, Dharma or Sangha.

 Stealing the offerings in front of the Buddha is the wealth of stealing the Buddha's treasure;